ImEmmdie/homelab/homelab.md

 ## network shares
 * deimos
---> 1TB HDD share for torrent
+--> 1TB HDD share for torrent for temporary movies/show and download then transferred to 4TB EXT drive with all Plex libraries

 * phobos
 --> NAS1TO timemachine share